archlinux/aur/BUILDING.md

 - commit: `git commit -m '...'`
 - push to origin: `git push origin`
 - push to aur: `git push aur`

+You should see the new version in [aur](https://aur.archlinux.org/packages/keepalived-openrc) right away; however, it may take ~5-10m to be available for pull/install.